 Lest she should mesh thee in her wanton hair,

 Adept in arts grown old yet ever new.

 In the first lines of this piece, the speaker begins by making a strong statement against Babylon the Great.
 The speaker refers to her as “Foul” and “ill-favoured.”
 These adjectives are quite visceral but speak more to the influence she has on the world rather than physical traits.
 The speaker also says that she is “set askew.”
 This gives the reader an image of a woman who is not quite right.

-The speaker goes on to warn the reader not to “Gaze…upon her.”
-If one spends too long looking at her then they will come to a different conclusion.
+The speaker warns the reader not to “Gaze…upon her.”
+If one spends too long looking at her then one will come to a different conclusion.
 They might be taken in by her beauty and become “mesh[ed]” in “her wanton hair.”
 Hair as a wanton, sexual image is commonplace throughout religious and literary traditions.
-Rossetti makes use of an already established line of thought to further her argument for living a good, clean life.
+Rossetti uses an already-established line of thought to further her argument for living a good, clean life.

-In the final line, Rossetti’s speaker makes clear that the prostitute is a complete temptress.
+In the final line, Rossetti’s speaker clarifies that the prostitute is a complete temptress.
 She spent her days learning the “old” arts of seduction and manipulation and made them new for this modern world.